The policy of Belgium within the EU

 Objectives for Belgium

 In its regional and bilateral negotiations with developing countries, the EU adopts an asymmetric approach, meaning that the EU provides benefits that it does not ask in return from these countries.
-This can for instance be done within the framework of Economic Partnership Agreements, or within the Generalised Scheme of Preferences, which is at the heart of the development dimension of EU trade policy.
-Under the rules of this scheme, the EU unilaterally offers preferential market access to developing countries (and even a near-total tariff exemption to least developed countries under the Everything But Arms initiative).
+This can be done, among other things, within the framework of negotiating Economic Partnership Agreements (EPA), or within the Generalised Scheme of Preferences (GSP), which lies at the heart of the development dimension of European trade policy, under which the European Union unilaterally offers preferential market access to developing countries (and even a quasi-exclusive tariff exemption to least developed countries under the 'Everything But Arms' initiative).

 Horizontal, thematic priorities of Belgium